The International Trade Blog Export Compliance

 Most products fall under the jurisdiction of the EAR, and most items don’t require an export license.
 But you should never make that assumption.
 Our whitepaper, How to Determine if You Need an Export License, gives a detailed explanation of this process.

-For help with finding the correct ECCN or USML code, you can request a free trial subscription to the Shipping Solutions Product Classification Wizard.
+For help with finding the correct ECCN or USML code, you can request a free trial subscription to the Shipping Solutions Product Classification Software.
 We'll walk you through the process of finding the correct codes for your products.

 If You’re Still Not Sure Whether Your Product Is USML or ECCN…